tunroam/paper/report/356setrules.md

 SHOULD have.
 They are not implemented on the PoC for the following reasons:

-- During the demo, an open WiFi &mdash; after identity validation &mdash; would be more desirable
+- During the demo, an open WiFi (after identity validation) would be more desirable
 - An actual implementation (e.g. on a campus) would not run all the components on the same device

 Therefore the scripts outputs network policies instead of setting them.